wschenk/willschenk.com/content/articles/2018/adding_a_cms_to_hugo.md

 For this to work you need to grant `CircleCI` write access to your repo which is done by setting it up with your user's key.
 Lets get CircleCI working now.

-Then go to [CircleCI](https://circleci.com/) and create an account.
-Select the single linux container plan.
-Add your project.
+1. Go to [CircleCI](https://circleci.com/) and create an account.
+2. Select the single linux container plan.
+3. Add your repository from GitHub that you want to build.

-Then go to project settings, and under Permissions go to `Checkout SSH Keys`.
-Go to `Add User Key` to grant permission.
-Then remove the previous deploy key.
+4. Go to project settings, and under Permissions go to `Checkout SSH Keys`.
+5. `Add User Key` to grant permission.
+6. Remove the previous deploy key.